A look at one of the greatest magicians you’ve never heard of

 Speaking to NPR, magician, actor and kindred soul Ricky Jay said, “Unfortunately, most people get into magic to cover up severe social deficiencies.
 Fortunately, that was not Charlie's approach and not the approach of the people we admire, those of whom are in magic for a profession.”

 Charles Reynolds performed his final disappearing act Nov.
-4, 2010, dying after a battle with liver cancer (the same disease, incidentally, which claimed his longest-running collaborator, Doug Henning, in 2000).
+4, 2010, dying after a battle with liver cancer (the same disease that had claimed Henning in 2000).